nguyenthuyt/crypto_arbitrage/README.md

 # Crypto Arbitrage Analysis Project

+Many times pricing discrepancies can exist for the same asset on two different exchanges, providing an arbitrage opportunity to simultaneously buy the asset on the lower priced exchange and sell the asset on the higher priced exchange.
+Using Python in conjunction with the power of Pandas and JupyterLab, we can quickly and efficiently identify these price dislocations and make executable trade decisions.

 The purpose of the crypto arbitrage analysis project is to apply the following three-phase process to analyze arbitrage opportunities and trends for Bitcoin cryptocurrency between two exchanges, Bitstamp and Coinbase, for the period January 1, 2018 to March 31, 2018:

 - Collect data
 - Prepare the data
 - Analyze the data

-The visualizations generated from the 'Analyze Data' phase should allow you to produce an analysis report describing the key assumptions, trends, and discoveries.
-The data and variables in the notebook can be customized to perform analyses on other arbitrage opportunities.
+The visualizations generated from the 'Analyze Data' phase should allow us to produce an analysis report describing the key assumptions, trends, and discoveries and which will consequently aid in the decision-making process.

+The datasets and variables in the notebook can be customized to perform analyses on other arbitrage opportunities.

 ---